Bridge to Haiti

 In addition to providing children and young adults with the opportunity to acquire new skills, we hope to establish a virtual “Bridge to Haiti” that will allow the SUNY Broome community to communicate with the people of Haiti.
 There are many opportunities for sharing knowledge and learning from each other.

 By partnering with local volunteers and community leaders who have experience working in Haiti, SUNY Broome and other SUNY students use their training to provide education and assistance to communities in desperate need of aid.
 Check out the Health for Haiti Blog, for updates on the Bridge to Haiti project.

 Since 2013, students in Prof. Maureen Hankin’s and Dr. Jen Musa’s BIO 104/HST 104 course at SUNY Broome have been traveling to Port Au Prince to provide practical assistance to the people of Haiti in the areas of health education and computer literacy.
 People living in Haiti are at high risk for major infectious diseases, in many cases because of unsafe water, inadequate housing, poor sanitation and widespread poverty.
 Access to and facility with information technology is also sorely lacking in the region.
 For this reason, Bridge to Haiti seeks to provide laptops, teacher salaries, and assistance of various forms to help equip young Haitians with the tools and skills necessary to participate in the global tech community.

-Dr. Jen Musa from SUNY Broome and Esterling Accime, computer literacy instructor in Cite Soleil, Haiti, discuss the Bridge to Haiti Project.
+Dr. Jen Musa from SUNY Broome and Esterling Accime, computer literacy instructor in Cite Soleil, Haiti, discuss Bridge to Haiti.